BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 **Nm:** Yes.
 It is learning how to attend correctly because you start by over-attending everything.
 Or not attending what you need to attend.
 Either ignoring or over-attending.
-The Middle ground of it is awareness of attention and its context, its origin, its womb (*yoniso*).
+The Middle ground of it is awareness of attention and its context, its origin, its womb (<span lang="pi">*yoniso*</span>).
 That needs to be discerned and learned first; sustained; endured; and then recognized for what it is.
 And then, yes, you can cultivate it.
 But even then, it won’t become an object of your cultivation, in that concentration sense.
-Even though, in the broadest theoretical sense, yes – it’s a phenomenon, a theme, an object that you can think about.
+Even though, in the broadest theoretical sense, yes—it’s a phenomenon, a theme, an object that you can think about.

 **Q:** It’s an *indirect* way.
 Not directly wanting to change what is in front of you but changing the context.